What is a broadband social tariff?

 Can I get free broadband installation?

-UK broadband network Openreach will install broadband for free to UK households on Universal Credit who don’t have any other income.
+Broadband network Openreach will install broadband in households on Universal Credit with no other income for free.
 Many major broadband providers run on Openreach, including BT, Sky and TalkTalk, so by waiving connection fees it’s hoped that thousands more people can get online.

 Can pensioners get cheaper broadband?